cathal-cummins/allanlab/_pages/home.md

 permalink: /
 ---

-Our research group is based [Maxwell Institute at Heriot-Watt University](https://www.maxwell.ac.uk/).
+Our research group is based at the [Maxwell Institute at Heriot-Watt University](https://www.maxwell.ac.uk/).
 We investigate problems in fluid mechanics where the flows defy intuition.
 We aim to explain these flow phenomena using rigorous mathematical methods and exploit their mechanisms for technological applications.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->